 Each year, more than 15,000 students and community members attend some of the best presentations in literature, music, visual arts, history, culture (and food!) around the Charlotte region while learning more about CPCC’s outstanding creative programs.
 Past participants have included Pulitzer Prize winning photojournalist John H. White, U.S. Poet Laureate Kay Ryan, Author Ron Rash, Joffrey School of Ballet, Carolina Voices, the Jewish Film Festival, Tosco Music Party and many more.

-The Irene Blair Honeycutt Distinguished Lectureship honors Irene Blair Honeycutt, founding director of the Spring Literary Festival at CPCC and a member of the College’s faculty and staff for 37 years.
-Each year, the award brings a prominent author to the College to deliver a public lecture and to meet with faculty, students and area writers.
+The Irene Blair Honeycutt Distinguished Lectureship and Awards honor Irene Blair Honeycutt, poet and founding director of the Spring Literary Festival at CPCC and a member of the College’s faculty and staff for 37 years.